Untuk7777/my-key/replit.md

 - June 26, 2025.
 Added server-side protected search functionality that shows only 1 key result
 - June 26, 2025.
 Implemented automatic cleanup of expired keys from SQLite database on all operations
 - June 26, 2025.
 Added server-side protection with secret-based authentication for search API
+- June 26, 2025.
+Implemented Roblox executor-style endpoints: /validate and /getscript for script delivery system
+- June 26, 2025.
+Added key consumption on script delivery to prevent reuse of keys

 ## User Preferences